Lezzer/liam-reilly.info/public/static/blog/2021/06/23-founder.md

 called Ray Kroc who was played brilliantly by Michael Keaton.

-A few weeks after watching the movie I was searching online for various entrepreneurial books, particularly autobiographies when I came across <strong>Grinding It Out</strong> by the man himself Ray Kroc.
+A few weeks after watching the movie I was searching online for various entrepreneurial books, particularly autobiographies when I came across **Grinding It Out** by the man himself Ray Kroc.

 ![picture of the book Grinding It Out by Ray Kroc](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1379150499l/498886.jpg)